 There was once a time when I was robeless.
 Now, I have three: a summer, a spring/fall, and a winter one.
 They’re all different weights and materials, but they all make me feel good when I wear them.
 I’ve seen a lot of robes splashed across Instagram and the rest of social media, and I’m here to give you a lesson on them.

 A robe should feel like a full-on blanket with a belt, in my opinion.
 There is a time and place for thin robes (right out of the shower and in the bathroom), but you don’t always need the waffle or terrycloth ones.
 Sometimes, you need, nay deserve more.
 Whichever style you choose, enjoy wearing it every time you tie that waist belt.

-Terrycloth is the classic robe.
+Men's Terry Cloth Robe, $70 at L.L.Bean: Terrycloth is the classic robe.
 It’s the hotel robe you always consider stealing.
-The Lands’ End Terry Cloth Robe comes in many different colors, but if you want full ‘90s sitcom dad, get the Dark Steel Blue.
+The LL.Bean Terry Cloth Robe comes in many different colors, but if you want full ‘90s sitcom dad, get the Dark Steel Blue.

 Classic Bathrobe, $99 at Parachute: No shame in mentioning Parachute again, because their Classic Bathrobe has been on Best Of lists since it was first introduced.
 The large, slouchy pockets in front can fit phones, tablets, newspapers, and more.

 Scouted is internet shopping with a pulse.
 Follow us on Twitter and sign up for our newsletter for even more recommendations and exclusive content.
 Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales.Homecoat, $295 at Off